Goals and assumptions

 commas.

-When we use functions such as addition written with symbols such as
+When we use functions such as addition or subtraction written with

 or -

-These operators obey the usual precedence rules of textbook math, and
+.
+These operators obey the usual grouping rules of

 mean the same as (f x) + y